 - There are many calcium-rich foods to discover: check out our list here.

 - If greens are significant calcium sources for you, be sure to rely on calcium-rich vegetables low in oxalates, such as broccoli, kale and bok choy or other mustard greens.
-Spinach is very high in oxalates so calcium in these greens is not available for absorption.
+Spinach is very high in oxalates so very little of the calcium in these greens is available for absorption.

-- Download the Calcium Calculator™ app in the App Store or at Google Play.
+- If you haven't already, Download the free Calcium Calculator™ app in the App Store or on Google Play.

-National Academy of Sciences.
+1. National Academy of Sciences.
+(2010).
 Dietary reference intakes for calcium & vitamin D. Committee to Review Dietary Reference Intakes for Vitamin D and Calcium.
-Food and Nutrition Board, Institute of Medicine, 2010.
+Food and Nutrition Board, Institute of Medicine.